If you’re moving home you’ll need to update your address with TV Licensing.

 It is an additional cost amongst all of your others, so it is always worth considering if you actually use your TV for watching something live as you can save yourself the cost.

-So, hopefully this answers everything you need to know about TV licence change of address.
+So, hopefully this answers everything you need to know about TV licence change of address online.
 We’ve covered how much your TV licence costs, how to get a refund on your TV licence, whether or not you can transfer it to someone else and loads more.
-If you are in the process of moving, definitely check out this guide on how to save money when moving home and our moving house checklist.
+If you are in the process of moving, definitely check out this moving house checklist.